annegautham/annegautham.github.io/experience/ggroup.md

 <br>

-I was also the primary front and back-end developer of the website.
+I'm the primary front and back-end developer of the website.

 <br>